This Week in Development Review#

 Neighborhood meetings are being conducted remotely.
 Community members can participate over the phone, on the internet, or through the Zoom app on a smartphone, iPad, or computer.
 You do not need a paid Zoom account to participate.

-There is one (1) virtual neighborhood meetings this week.
+There are three (3) virtual neighborhood meetings upcoming.
 Virtual participation information will be available at https://www.fcgov.com/developmentreview/proposals at least 48 hours in advance of each meeting.
 If you do not have access to the internet or need assistance, call 970-224-6076.

 If you missed a recent neighborhood meeting, you can view recordings at ourcity.fcgov.com/devreview.